sp180/Project1/readme.md

 X - pick a phrase at random from the phrase bank

-put the phrase on the board in such a way that the individual letters are:
+x - put the phrase on the board in such a way that the individual letters are:
 - X - separated,
 - X - in order,
 - X - show spaces,